OS-WASABI/AOI/docker-aoi-apache/README.md

 To build locally
 ```
-docker build -t image-name:tag .
+docker build -t aoi-apache:tag .
 ```
-Note: Replace image-name:tag with your desired nomenclature.
+Note: Replace tag with your desired nomenclature.
 Also note that you can pull the current prototype image from the docker hub with:
 ```
 docker pull os-wasabi/aoi-apache:prototype
 ```